 Once a leading cause of death in kittens, panleukopenia has been mostly eradicated thanks to the vaccine, and it's not contagious to humans.
 But unvaccinated cats, such as stray or feral cats, are still at risk, especially kittens.

-What is Panleukopenia?
+What Is Panleukopenia?

-Feline panleukopenia is caused by a type of parvovirus very closely related to the parvovirus found in dogs.
+Feline panleukopenia is a disease caused by a type of parvovirus very closely related to the parvovirus found in dogs.
 The virus can be spread by direct contact with infected cats but also indirectly by contact with items contaminated with the virus.

 The virus survives a long time in the environment and is resistant to many disinfectants, so virtually all cats will be exposed to this virus at some point.